 Our new GSuite accounts allow easy scheduling of office hour appointments.
 Please sign up for an office hour appointment using GSuite.
 This guarantees that I will be in my office; I will normally be there, but without an appointment, you may find that I am briefly out of my offie.
 Here’s how to do it: Google Appointment instructions (your instructions are at the bottom).
 You will find the links for scheduling these on my Contact page .

 Since a significant portion of graded work in my courses are based upon participation that cannot be completed once the course is over, grades of Incomplete will not be granted if those components are missed, except under very special circumstances.
 Any requests for an incomplete must be in the form of a conversation with the instructor and must be accompanied by a written request.
 These requests must be made before the Final Exam period.
 If an incomplete is granted, a complete plan must be made for conversion of the incomplete into a grade.
 If the plan is not completed by the agreed upon time, it will be converted into an F.

 The Chaplain has issued a document of the significant holy days for the upcoming academic year.
-September has nine days requiring work restrictions or fasting for various religious practices.
-You can find the holy days calendar online at http://muhlenberg.edu/main/campuslife/religiouslife/holydays/ .
+You can find it at http://muhlenberg.edu/main/campuslife/religiouslife/holydays/ .

 After the first two weeks, no student should withdraw without a conversation with the instructor.
 Please see the registrar’s website for the deadline for withdrawal.